MaastrichtU-IDS/data2services-pipeline/README.md

 * For MacOS, make sure that access to the `/data` repository has been granted in Docker configuration.

-* Check the [Wiki](https://github.com/MaastrichtU-IDS/data2services-pipeline/wiki/Run-using-docker-compose) to use `docker-compose` to run the 2 containers
+* Check the [Wiki](https://github.com/MaastrichtU-IDS/data2services-pipeline/wiki/Run-using-docker-compose) to use `docker-compose` to run the 2 containers.

 ### Run using Docker commands